Information in English

 NOA’s main objectives are to:

-- Improve the basis on which the government and industries prioritise target groups, action areas, and strategies
+• Improve the basis on which the government and industries prioritize target groups, action areas, and strategies

 NOA is going to serve: